ondrafranc/Akceler-tor-altruismu/streamlit-app/RESEARCH_WITH_LINKS.md

 - **For real local data**, OpenStreetMap-derived places are a practical first step.
 If you want true “opportunities” (events/volunteer slots), we’ll likely need:
   - A dedicated dataset + moderation, or
   - A partner/API (often requires keys, ToS, and ongoing maintenance)

+- **For map reliability in production**, avoid cross-origin isolation headers (COEP/COOP/CORP) unless you truly need SharedArrayBuffer; otherwise external tile/CDN resources may be blocked and the basemap will render gray.